dipAch/dipach.github.io/about.md

 Constant Learner, Open-Source software explorer.

-Django/Python by day -> C by night...
+Django/Python by day...
+C by night.

 ### More Information